randr2019/Data-Mining-Methodology-UCF/README.md

 # STA5703
-This are some of projects and assignment I did for Data Mining Course.
+These are some of projects and assignment I did for Data Mining Course.
-Included the Code for the assignments and projects